fatahsofteng/web-scrapper/notion.md

 ## **1.1 Task Overview**

- The purpose of this task is to **automate** the process of **capturing audio and metadata of all videos from multiple YouTube channels in a batch** for subsequent **ASR calibration, audio dataset creation, TTS/VC training, and data cleansing**.
+ The purpose of this task is to **automate** the process of **capturing audio and metadata of all the videos in batches from multiple YouTube channels** for subsequent **ASR calibration, audio dataset creation, TTS/VC training, and data cleansing**.

  In the end, the system will automatically list all the public videos of the channel according to the channel URL in the "Channel List File":